 He struggled to sit up, wincing at the pounding in his head and gingerly testing his legs against the cold floor.
-He had been unable to find spare sheets last night, and slept without a blanket.
-And he found out just how cold an attic of an old Victorian house could get.
+In the chaos of moving in, he had been unable to find spare sheets and discovered first-hand just how cold an attic of an old Victorian house could get.

 "I'm coming!" he croaked, stumbling down the steps and into the warmer recesses of the house.
-It was a beautiful building, and honestly, Naruto would have taken the time to admire the sweeping façade and the winding staircase, if he hadn't had to worry about finding the time to clean it.
+It was a beautiful house, and truthfully, Naruto would have taken the time to admire the sweeping façade and the winding staircase, if he hadn't had to worry about finding the time to clean it.

 Naruto had been over the moon.
 His life with the Harunos had never been very pleasant, and the entire neighborhood avoided him.
-Thanks to that, he had no friends and his teachers ignored him.
+Thanks to that, he had no friends and his teachers pretty much pretended he was not there.
 Hopefully, in this new place, in a new school, he had a chance of starting anew.
 Maybe it would be different.

 "Yes?"
-Naruto paused in front of Nana Saya (who he secretly called Baba Saya), the head help of the house.
+Naruto stood in front of Nana Saya (whom he secretly called Baba Saya), the head help of the house.

 "Sakura needs help unpacking.
 Go make yourself useful."

 Naruto bit back a sigh.
-"I'm sure she wouldn't want me mucking around her stuff.
+"I'm sure she wouldn't want me hanging around her stuff.
 Are you sure there isn't anything else I could do?"